JuliaCI/BenchmarkTools.jl/README.md

 This package is used to write and run the benchmarks found in [BaseBenchmarks.jl](https://github.com/JuliaCI/BaseBenchmarks.jl).

-The CI infrastructure for automated performance testing of the Julia language is not in this package, but can found in [Nanosoldier.jl](https://github.com/JuliaCI/Nanosoldier.jl).
+The CI infrastructure for automated performance testing of the Julia language is not in this package, but can be found in [Nanosoldier.jl](https://github.com/JuliaCI/Nanosoldier.jl).

 ## Installation